ibm-cloud-docs/key-protect/private-network.md

     ```
     {: pre}

 ## Step 2.
-Target the {{site.data.keyword.keymanagementserviceshort}} private endpoint
+Target the {{site.data.keyword.keymanagementserviceshort}} VPE
 {: #target-private-endpoint}

-After you configure your VSI to accept {{site.data.keyword.cloud_notm}} private
-network traffic, you can target the private endpoint for
+After you configure your VSI to accept {{site.data.keyword.cloud_notm}} traffic over a VPE, you can target the VPE for
 {{site.data.keyword.keymanagementserviceshort}} by using the
 {{site.data.keyword.keymanagementserviceshort}} API or
 {{site.data.keyword.keymanagementserviceshort}} CLI plug-in.